Based on research from leading reverse mortgage professionals Harlan Accola and Dan Hultquist

-Although you don’t have to make a mortgage payment, you still have to keep up with housing-related payments like property taxes, homeowners insurance, and homeowners association fees (if applicable).
+Although you don’t have to make a mortgage payment, you still have to keep up with housing-related payments like property taxes, homeowners insurance, homeowners association fees (if applicable), and maintain the home.
 Failure to stay current with these expenses can result in foreclosure.

 One reason reverse mortgages got a bad rap in the early 2000s was that senior citizens had their homes foreclosed on because they fell behind on their property taxes and insurance.

 As Accola writes, that would have been a consequence regardless of whether they had a reverse mortgage.

 “They would have lost their homes anyway because the county would have foreclosed, but the reverse mortgages were blamed,” Accola writes.
 “Lenders are required to file foreclosure by the FHA, which insures the product if the taxes are not paid.”

 These days, lenders conduct thorough financial assessments to verify that a borrower has enough income to pay their taxes and insurance, as well as to maintain the property.

 Upkeep and repairs are also conditions of a reverse mortgage, so a lender won’t approve you for these loans if they are not confident that you have sufficient income to meet these terms.

 Additionally, HECM borrowers must complete counseling with a HUD-approved agency to ensure that they fully understand the commitment they’re making, the obligations associated with the loan, and the consequences of falling behind on their taxes, insurance, and maintenance.

 Fiction: My children will be saddled with my reverse mortgage debt when I die